top of page

 Late Stage (Weeks 3-6)

-• Increase strength training with resistance bands focusing on ankle dorsiflexion, plantarflexion, inversion, and eversion.
+• Increase strength training with resistance bands.
+Focus on ankle dorsiflexion, plantarflexion, inversion, and eversion.

-• Progress balance and proprioception exercises using wobble boards or foam pads.
+• Progress balance and proprioception exercises.
+Use wobble boards or foam pads.

-• Incorporate sport-specific drills such as lateral shuffles, jumps, and pivots.
+• Incorporate sport-specific drills.
+Practice lateral shuffles, jumps, and pivots.

 • Gradually return to netball training with supervision.